lampepfl/monadic-reflection/TUTORIAL.md

 It is this power, that has earned it the name ["The Mother of all Monads"](https://www.schoolofhaskell.com/school/to-infinity-and-beyond/pick-of-the-week/the-mother-of-all-monads).

 ### Option
-We can for instance, very easily re-define:
+We can, for instance, very easily re-define:
 ```scala
 type Res = Option[Int]
 ```